Home » Reviews » Best Intel 12th Gen Motherboard 2023

 • Less power and features than ATX models similarly priced

-The ASUS ROG Strix Z690-I is definitely one of the best Mini-ITX motherboards out there for this chipset.
+The ASUS ROG Strix Z690-I is one of the best Mini-ITX motherboards out there for this chipset.
 It’s incredibly well-designed, packed full of features, and reliable beyond most.

 With that in mind, it’s still an incredibly feature-rich motherboard.
 The thermal design has been revised with an integrated I/O cover and beefy VRM heatsinks that feature high-conductivity thermal pads.
 This motherboard also supports HDMI 2.1, in addition to industry-leading audio.
-This small board really packs a punch.
+This small board packs a punch.

 ASUS Prime Z690-P